 Do you prefer riding with a guide or on your own?

 If you enjoy a social experience, meeting new people and having a knowledgeable local guide show you around, a guided group tour is probably the best fit for you.
-If you prefer to be independent and have your plans more flexible while still enjoying the luxury of having your hotels booked and luggage transferred, a Self-guided trip planned with a local tour operator would be the way to go.
+If you prefer to be independent and have your plans more flexible, while still enjoying the luxury of having your hotels booked and luggage transferred, a Self-guided trip planned with a local tour operator would be the way to go.

-What's the make-up of your travelling group?
+What's the make-up of your traveling group?

 Now that you have an idea of what to consider when looking for a bike tour you may be able to hone-in better on your destination and start searching with a more accurate vision of what fits your style.
 If you need any input or advice with your planning, we are here to help.
-Chat with us on our website or drop an email to our Travel Planning Experts at email@example.com.
+Chat with us on our website or drop an email to our Travel Planning Experts.

 Still having trouble finding a trip that fits you perfectly?
 Design a bespoke itinerary to avoid compromising on your next adventure.